mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

+## Class: System.Linq.Expressions.ExpressionTreeBuilder`1
+Provides functionality for building and managing expression trees dynamically in the context of filtering data.The type of the data model.
+### Methods

+#### Constructor
+Provides functionality for building and managing expression trees dynamically in the context of filtering data.

+##### Parameters
+* *logger:* Optional logger for logging messages.
+* *messages:* Optional result message capturer.

+#### GetPredicateExpression(System.String,Eliassen.System.Linq.Search.FilterParameter,System.StringComparison,System.Boolean)
+Gets the predicate expression based on the provided parameters.

+##### Parameters
+* *name:* The name of the property.
+* *value:* The filter parameter value.
+* *stringComparison:* The string comparison method.
+* *isSearchTerm:* Flag indicating if the value is a search term.

+##### Return value
+The predicate expression or null if not found.

+#### BuildExpression(System.Object,System.StringComparison,System.Boolean)
+Builds an expression by combining multiple predicate expressions using OR logic.

+##### Parameters
+* *queryParameter:* The query parameter for filtering.
+* *stringComparison:* The string comparison method.
+* *isSearchTerm:* Flag indicating if the value is a search term.

+##### Return value
+The combined predicate expression or null if not applicable.

+#### PropertyExpressions
+Builds the expressions for the properties in the data model.

+##### Return value
+The dictionary containing property names and their corresponding expressions.

+#### GetSearchablePropertyNames
+Gets the searchable property names in the data model.

+##### Return value
+The collection of searchable property names.

+#### GetSortablePropertyNames
+Gets the sortable property names in the data model.

+##### Return value
+The collection of sortable property names.

+#### GetFilterablePropertyNames
+Gets the filterable property names in the data model.

+##### Return value
+The collection of filterable property names.

+#### DefaultSortOrder
+Returns the default sort order based on attributes.

+##### Return value
+The default sort order as a collection of column names and directions.

 ## Class: System.Linq.Expressions.SkipInstanceMethodOnNullExpressionVisitor
 This visitor will modify expressions to add `x.Property != null` before instance method calls for query rewrite
 ### Methods